 Section 5.
 Quorum for the Board

-Business of the Board may be conducted only if a quorum of at least seven voting Board members is in attendance.
-A minimum of two participants must represent other entities or interest groups authorized by the Bylaws excluding the Executive Committee.
+Business of the Board may be conducted only if a quorum of at least nine voting Board members is in attendance.
+A minimum of five participants must represent other than the Executive Committee.
 A simple majority of authorized participants is required to enact any decisions of the Board unless another provision within these Bylaws stipulates a different majority.

 Section 6.
 Legend